-Increases in loan loss reserves and other impairments are expected if economic conditions do not improve.
+Increases in loan loss reserves and other impairments are likely if economic conditions deteriorate further.

 A further decline in economic conditions could negatively impact the credit quality of our loans and investments portfolio.
 If we do not see a continued stabilization of the financial markets and such market conditions decline further, we will likely experience increases in loan loss reserves, potential defaults and other asset impairment charges.